xubowenhaoren/CSE599Final/README.md

 ### Next steps

-Our model was efficient - it only took 23ms to analyze a video frame.
+- Our model was efficient - it only took 23ms to analyze a video frame.
 Thus a future step would be to deploy this to a server with more compute power to allow real-time mask detection.

+- One important area of improvement is the dataset.
+Future researchers should consider adding more photos with various types of masks.
+This can make the dataset more representative and the models can generalize better.

 ## References